selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 * It is standard for logging in POSIX-like systems
 Some software, like haproxy, uses only syslog.
 So you can not completely eliminate it
 * It is used by network hardware
-* It has more complex setup, but a lot more features, then competitor solutions
+* It has more complex setup, but a lot more features then competitor solutions
 For example, Elastic Filebeat still con not use inofity.
 * Low memory usage.
 Can be used in embedded systems after [some tuning](http://wiki.rsyslog.com/index.php/Reducing_memory_usage).
 * Allows to change message before saving and forwarding.